 - The license includes all necessary conditions to ensure safe and proper waste storage.

-Gage Products Company (Gage), submitted a hazardous waste limited storage facility (LSF) operating license renewal application on October 2, 2024, before the March 31, 2025, expiration date of the current license.
-Timely submittal of the renewal application allows Gage to continue operating under the current license until EGLE takes final action on the application.
-Gage is seeking authorization to continue their licensed storage activities for a turn-key operation for hazardous waste generated by customers after using their products.
-Gage also accepts containers of corrosives into the LSF as a service to their customers.
-No new operations were proposed in the application.
-EGLE has determined that the application is administratively complete, and is in the process of reviewing the application for technical adequacy.
+Gage Products Company (Gage), submitted a hazardous waste limited storage facility (LSF), operating license renewal application on October 2, 2024, before the March 31, 2025, expiration date of the previous license.
+Timely submittal of the renewal application allowed Gage to continue operating under the pervious license until EGLE determined that the current license is administratively complete and technically adequate.
+EGLE determined that the application is administratively complete on December 5, 2024, and technically adequate on August 6, 2025.
+The current license was issued on September 26, 2025.

-The renewal application and current license are available in hard copy for review at the following locations:
+The current license is available in hard copy for review at the following locations:

 - Warren: EGLE, MMD, Warren District Office, 27700 Donald Ct, Warren, MI 48092 (contact Todd Zynda at ZyndaT@Michigan.gov or 586-206-1640)